 The following screen caps are shown in chronological order.

-4. In the fourth take, when the Enterprise is just about to shut down power, #11 and #12 are the two Mirandas again.
-The upside-down Antares reappears just above Miranda #11.
-While the perspective may be deceptive, it does not seem that these ships could be the same as in the second take #2, although they are probably intended to be.
-Especially the two Mirandas seem to be much closer to the Antares in the third take.
-The fourth screen cap reveals a new ship, #10.
+On Cap #4, when the Enterprise is just about to shut down power, #11 and #12 are the two Mirandas again.
+The upside-down sublight freighter reappears just above Miranda #11.
+While the perspective may be deceptive, it does not look like these ships could be the same as in Cap #3, although they are probably intended to be.
+Especially the two Mirandas seem to be much closer to the sublight freighter now.
+Cap #4 reveals a new ship, #10.
 This is obviously a four-engined vessel, with an engineering hull underneath the nacelles.
-Thus we are probably dealing with the second four-nacelled Excelsior prototype and therefore not the same ship as #3 in the second take.
+Thus we are probably dealing with the second four-nacelled Excelsior prototype and therefore not the same ship as object #3 in Cap #2.

-6. The sixth take shows exactly the same ships as the previous one, although the relative positions and orientations seem to be quite different here. #13, better visible than on the previous screen cap, is unmistakably the flat Excelsior prototype. #14 is the Mars drone or (later) Soliton Wave Rider again.
+Cap #6 is the only from "Unification II".
+It shows exactly the same ships as Cap #5, although the relative positions and orientations seem to be quite different here. #13, here better visible than on Cap #5, is unmistakably the flat Excelsior prototype. #14 is the Mars drone or (later) Soliton Wave Rider again.
 We can see the Talarian warship #15 with its characteristic tapered shape up close, although its orientation was left-right reversed relative to the previous take.
 A thorough inspection of this ship ends in a surprise, as it looks like a modification of a vessel from a different sci-fi universe.
 The tapered part of the Talarian vessel seems to be nothing but a modified Imperial Star Destroyer.